SourceShield/docs/security_checks.md

 title: Security Checks
 layout: default
 nav_order: 4
+has_children: true
 ---

 # Security Checks
 {: .no_toc }

+Security checks are one of SourceShield's main features.
+Security checks run when a pull request is opened and help enforce supply chain security best practices and surface potential risks.
+Security checks are configured entirely via code within the `.github/sourceshield.yml` configuration file in a repository.

 ## Setting up Checks
 {: .no_toc }

+Setting up a security check is as simple as adding its configuration to the repository's `.github/sourceshield.yml` config file.
+Select one or more SourceShield checks that are defined in the [reference section](#security-checks-reference), add them to the `security_checks` section of the `sourceshield.yml` file, and commit the change to the main branch of your repository.

 ## Enforcing Checks on Pull Requests
 {: .no_toc }